lauritsbonde/sliderz/README.md

 This is a learning project for me.
 I am trying to learn new technologies to see if they are useful.
 The main focuses of the project is:

 -   Learning go, for the backend
+-   ~~Learning SolidJS, for the frontend~~ I tried, but solid seems confusing with typescript!
--   Learning SolidJS, for the frontend
+-   Learning Svelte, for the frontend

 Thas pretty much it :)